github/codeql/docs/language/ql-training/cpp/intro-ql-cpp.rst

 .. note::

-   QL makes it very easy to experiment with analysis ideas.
+   CodeQL makes it very easy to experiment with analysis ideas.
 A common workflow is to start with a simple query (like our “redundant if-statement” example), examine a few results, refine the query based on any patterns that emerge and repeat.

    As an exercise, refine the redundant-if query based on the observation that if the if-statement has an “else” clause, then even if the body of the “then” clause is empty, it’s not actually redundant.